Antivenin (Latrodectus Mactans) (an-tee-VEN-in (lat-roe-DEK-tus MAK-tans))

 How to Use This Medicine

-- Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given as a shot into your muscle, or through a needle placed in one of your veins.
+- Your doctor will prescribe your exact dose.
+This medicine is given as a shot into a muscle or into a vein.

 - A nurse or other trained health professional will give you this medicine.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.